timheilman/latin/README.md

   and thus buried automatically when one of the other two in the triplet are studied.
-I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury cards when I've already seen this front on another of the triplet's back's today.
+I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury cards when I've already seen part of this front on another of the triplet's back's today.

 * all chapter vocabulary (glosses excluded), including macrons and accents, exactly as presented in Wheelock 7th edition, in both